When is nonreciprocity relevant?: Nonreciprocal perturbations nonparallel to the critical line

 \section{Nonreciprocal perturbations nonparallel to the critical line}

-Our procedure aims at investigating whether adding nonreciprocity is a singular perturbation which alters the critical behavior.
+The procedure described in the main text aims at investigating whether adding nonreciprocity is a singular perturbation which alters the critical behavior.
 In the absence of such perturbation, $\langle \phi \rangle \sim \epsilon ^\beta $, where $\epsilon=T-T_c$ is the distance from the critical point in absence of the perturbation and $\beta$ the associated critical exponent.
-In the presence of even infinitesimal nonreciprocity, the critical behavior becomes $\langle \phi \rangle \sim \epsilon ^{\beta'} $, with $\beta'\ne \beta$.
+In the presence of even infinitesimal nonreciprocity, the critical behavior becomes $\langle \phi \rangle \sim \epsilon ^{\beta'} $, with possibly $\beta'\ne \beta$.
 It is important, while doing the comparison between perturbed and unperturbed scaling, to work at {\it fixed} $\epsilon$.
 In the main text, we examine systems with nonreciprocal perturbations for which the critical temperature remains unchanged to linear order in $\delta K_-$, while the critical point is approached along a direction perpendicular to the critical line (see Fig.~\ref{fig:parallelPerturbation}a).
 This is guaranteed by symmetry considerations (see next section).
 Consequently, we indeed perform the comparison at fixed $\epsilon$.
-In more general cases, like Fig.~\ref{fig:parallelPerturbation}b, the nonreciprocal perturbation is not parallel to the critical line, and hence does not keep $\epsilon$ fixed.
+In more general cases (for example if we add a small reciprocal interaction between the two fields, see SI and footnote [56]), like Fig.~\ref{fig:parallelPerturbation}b, the nonreciprocal perturbation is not parallel to the critical line, and hence does not keep $\epsilon$ fixed.
 In order to take into account the effect of the perturbation on the order parameter at fixed $\epsilon$ one has thus to focus on: where $\frac{dT}{dK_-}$ is chosen to keep $\epsilon$ constant.
 Since $\epsilon=T-T_c(K_-)$, this leads to $\frac{dT}{dK_-}=\frac{dT_c}{dK_-}$.
-In conclusion, our procedure can be generalized to the cases illustrated in the lower panel of Fig. 3 by comparing the unperturbed critical behavior to the term:
+Therefore, our procedure can be generalized to the cases illustrated in the lower panel of Fig. 3 by comparing the unperturbed critical behavior to the term: